leon2k2k2k/leon2k2k2k.github.io/_posts/2024-08-05-diff-coho-I.md

 - $$\hatH^n(X; \mbb{Z}) \to \Omega^n_{\cl}(X)_{\mbb{Z}}$$ is given by $$(\omega, h) \mapsto \omega$$.
 - $$\hatH^n(X; \mbb{Z}) \to\hatH^n(X; \mbb{Z})$$ is given by $$(\omega, h) \mapsto (c \mapsto \int_c \omega - \tilde{h}(\partial c))$$.
 Here $$\tilde{h}$$ is a lift of $$h$$ to a morphism $$Z_{\infty, n-1}(X) \to \mbb{R}$$.
 Note that such map always exist as $$Z_{\infty, n-1}(X)$$ is free.
 It is straightforward to check that this is closed, and a different choice of $$\tilde{h}$$ differ by an exact cycle.

 In fact, there is a statement that map that satisfies the differential Hexagon are isomorphic to each other.
-I think its Sullivan-????.
+I think its [Simons-Sullivan](https://arxiv.org/abs/math/0701077).

 ## Deligne cohomology
 We have already met Deligne cohomologies, they are the $$\mbb{Z}(n)$$ groups before.
 The important thing is the the top degree recovers differential cohomology: